garrettgman/garrettgman.github.io/foundations.md

 For example, $E = Mc^2$ states that the energy content of a system ($E$) is always equal to the mass of the system ($M$) multiplied by the speed of light squared ($c^{2}$). $F = MA$ explains that the force exerted upon an object ($F$) is equal to the mass of the object ($M$) multiplied by its acceleration ($A$), an insight that has many applications in the field of physics.

 Natural laws deal with variables, values, and observations.
-We use these terms in everyday speech, but they have a technical meaning when associated with science.
+We use these terms in everyday speech, but they have a technical meaning when associated with data science.

 * A _variable_ is a quantity, quality, or property that can be measured.

-* A _value_ is the state of a variable, which may change from measurement to measurement.
+* A _value_ is the state a variable seems to be in when you measure it.
+The value of a variable may change from measurement to measurement.

 * An _observation_ is a set of measurements that are made on multiple variables under similar (ideally identical) conditions.

     You can think of an observation as a snapshot of the world.
 An observation shows what a group of variables looked like together for a brief moment before they changed.

 Natural laws deal with variables, but they operate on values that are measured in the same observation.
-For example, the law $F = MA$ states that when you measure a particle's force, mass, and acceleration, you will observe trios of values such that
+For example, the law $F = MA$ states that when you measure a particle's force, mass, and acceleration _at the same time_, you will observe trios of values such that

 $$f_{1} = m_{1} * a_{1}$$
 $$f_{2} = m_{2} * a_{2}$$